 A Parking Strategy is just one of many Council strategies that shape the form and function of the City and influence how people move around.

-Combined, these strategies aim to deliver Council's transport vision for the City; a "Safe and connected region that is liveable, accessible and sustainable".
+Combined, these strategies aim to deliver Council's transport vision for the City: "A safer, healthier, accessible and more liveable Whakatū for all our community".
 These strategies offer more than just words; they provide an integrated plan for the City's future transport network, resulting in a package of major changes to the City's transport network.
 This includes increased investment in the City's public transport network due to get underway in 2023, continued expansion of the cycle and shared pathway network and transformational change to the City Centre streets.

-The Parking Strategy provides the framework for Council to make consistent and transparent decisions about parking.
-It establishes the objectives, guiding principles and priorities to balance competing demands for space on our streets.
+The Parking Strategy provides the framework for Council to make consistent and transparent decisions about parking within this integrated plan.
+It establishes the objectives, guiding principles and priorities to balance the competing demands for space on our streets.
 The Parking Strategy also outlines the tools and actions used to deliver outcomes to achieve Council's transport vision.